Fund Hospice Fairly

 Dying is a natural part of life and every person has the right to die well.
 As such, hospice is an essential health service, but one that has been under-recognised and under-valued by successive governments.

 Relying on community and op-shop fundraising is not sustainable.
-And it’s not fair on communities struggling with cost-of-living pressures and the ongoing impact of COVID-19.
+And it’s not fair on communities struggling with cost-of-living pressures.

 Hospices are facing significant deficits this year, some in the millions of dollars, and these are expected to increase next year.
 As a result, hospices are either already making, or considering, service cuts to remain financially viable.